Falcion/Briefmaschine/.github/CODE_OF_CONDUCT.md

   - **Always be honest.**\
     Don’t knowingly share incorrect information or intentionally mislead other сommunity participants - шf you don’t know the answer to someone’s question but still want to help, you can try helping them research or find resources instead, moderators and higher contributors will also be active in community, so if you’re unsure of an answer, it’s likely a moderators will be able to help.

-Examples of unacceptable behaviour by participants include:
+Examples of unacceptable behaviour by participants include, which is concatenated in parallel terms with terms of positive attitude of behaviour in previous statements, this are some rules, which you mustn't disobeye for much more healthier community:

 - Trolling, insulting/derogatory comments, public or private harassment.
 - Publishing others private information, such as a physical or electronic address, without explicit permission.